 Lexden Earthworks are alongside Straight Road, near its junction with Garden Drive.
 The postcode for nearby houses is CO3 9DD.

 To visit Bluebottle Grove from Lexden Earthworks, head south along Straight Road and turn left into Heath Road, left into Church Lane, right into Beech Hill and follow the signs to the site to the junction with Parson's Hill and Prettygate Road.
 Park and follow the footpath signs to walk about 300 metres to the north end of the site.
 The postcode for nearby houses is CO3 4DZ.

 It is possible to drive slightly closer to Bluebottle Grove by driving into Magazine Farm Way from Prettygate Road and using a small path through from the northeast corner of Magazine Farm Way to walk about 120 metres to the north end of the site.

-Parking: No parking on site but on-street parking available near both sites.
+Parking: No parking on site but on-street parking is available near both sites.

-Facilities: There are no facilities at either site but both are 2 miles from Colchester town centre.
+Facilities: There are no facilities at either site but both are two miles from Colchester town centre.

 Dogs: Dogs on leads are welcome.

 Or head towards the coast and visit Landguard Fort, a 45-minute drive from Colchester.
 This impressive safe haven defended the approach to Harwich Harbour, and was the site of the last opposed seaward invasion of England by the Dutch in 1667.